antgonzales/antgonzales.github.io/_posts/2020-04-30-the-problem-with-apollo-client.md

 * Well-documented

 Clocking in 170kb, it's perfect for usage in isolated unit and integration tests.
 There's no big installation and no major setup.
-It's a mature, well documented library which gives developers the ability to investigate and find answers to their problems easily.
-These aspects pay off in spades as a projects grows and ages.
+It's a mature, well-documented library that gives developers the ability to investigate and find answers to their problems easily.
+These aspects pay off in spades as a project grows and ages.

 Let's look at nock using the previous example: